 Magnetic and Electrical Detectors

 If you’re looking for a stripped-down ghost detector, an app like iEMF [No Longer Available] is a great way to go.
 This free app will help you monitor fluctuations in magnetic fields that could indicate a presence with you in the room.
-The pro version ($0.99) offers some useful features like an ambient filter and a low-pass filter to help you make sure that what you’re seeing isn’t just background interference.
+The pro version [No Longer Available] ($0.99) offers some useful features like an ambient filter and a low-pass filter to help you make sure that what you’re seeing isn’t just background interference.

 Another good EMF detector, though not specifically marketed as a ghost-hunting app, is EMF Detector ($0.99).
 The needle-based display gives the app a bit more of a technical feel, and because it’s not made by ghost hunters, you can be a little less skeptical that it’s giving you spurious readings in the interest of entertainment.
 And when you’re not ghost hunting, you can use it as a metal detector.